Everything Gourmet

 Magical Mosaics

-The Bubble Ring from Le Sybille with a ruby, brown diamonds, quartz powder, micro mosaics and 18k rose gold.
-Photos courtesy Le Sybille.
+The Bubble Ring from Le Sibille with a ruby, brown diamonds, quartz powder, micro mosaics and 18k rose gold.
+Photos courtesy Le Sibille.
 Handout via The Gourmet Gazette

-The Iris Ring from Le Sybille with a natural oval turqouise, tsavorites, micro mosaics and 18k gold.
-Photos courtesy Le Sybille.
+The Iris Ring from Le Sibille with a natural oval turqouise, tsavorites, micro mosaics and 18k gold.
+Photos courtesy Le Sibille.
 Handout via The Gourmet Gazette

-The Peony Ring from Le Sybille with a pink tourmaline, micro mosaic and 18k gold.
-Photos courtesy Le Sybille.
+The Peony Ring from Le Sibille with a pink tourmaline, micro mosaic and 18k gold.
+Photos courtesy Le Sibille.
 Handout via The Gourmet Gazette

 Mosaics are an integral part of Roman culture that have been in style since Antiquity.
 The Romans would use them to decorate the walls of their villas, their tiles and table tops from the early days of the Empire.
 The subsequent miniature mosaic technique was born in the 1770s and drew its inspiration from the ancient mosaics of Imperial Rome.
 But it was in the Vatican workshop (La Reverenda Fabbrica) that developed the mosaics made of tesserae and this technique was refined over the centuries to make smaller and smaller works of art.
 The workshop offered ornaments for boxes, small paintings, jewelry and vases, authentic works of art, some of which can be seen today in the Vatican Museum.

-The Secret Garden Ring from Le Sybille with Mediterranean coral, rubies, orange saphires, micro mosaics and 18k gold.
-Photos courtesy Le Sybille.
+The Secret Garden Ring from Le Sibille with Mediterranean coral, rubies, orange saphires, micro mosaics and 18k gold.
+Photos courtesy Le Sibille.
 Handout via The Gourmet Gazette

 Le Sibille has taken up the torch and perpetrates this ancestral know-how to create pieces of jewelry that are beyond luxury, they are pieces of art.
 The three founders who are also designers were inspired by their personal research and knowledge from within their respective studies in art and archaeology.
 The Sibyls are well-known mythological characters who in Greek and Roman Antiquity were reputed for their ability to foretell the future.
 The Roman Sibyl was known as the Cumaean Sibyl. ©Trish Valicenti for The Gourmet Gazette